CSpanias/cspanias.github.io/_posts/2023-10-20-Data Exfiltration.md

 It is recommended to connect via SSH to the Jumpbox machine, and perform the rooms exercises from there.

-The room also suggests using `tmux` to manage the SSH connections needed.
+The room's author also suggests using `tmux` to manage the SSH connections needed.
 Another way, is to first connect to Jumpbox via SSH, then open a new terminal tab, connect to Jumpbox again, and from there connect to the required machine, e.g. `victim1`.

 ## 3. TCP Socket Data Exfiltration